 The 35-year-old admitted that his side's recent poor form is a real cause for concern and has let the Gunners sneak up on them

-Dimitar Berbatov's goal condemned Spurs to their third defeat in a week after previously going down to Liverpool and Inter, allowing Arsene Wenger's side to close the gap on their north London rivals to four points, with a game in hand, after they saw off Swansea 2-0 on Saturday.
+Dimitar Berbatov's goal condemned Spurs to their third defeat in a week after previously going down to Liverpool and Inter, allowing Arsene Wenger's side to close the gap on its north London rival to four points, with a game in hand, after they saw off Swansea 2-0 on Saturday.

 "Merit to them [Arsenal] for getting back into it," Villas-Boas told reporters.
 "We couldn't get the result that we wanted at Liverpool, but we had an excellent performance, now the situation has shifted and they are in with a chance.